Best Tortoise Diet: A Complete Keeper's Guide

 Look for pellets that are high in fiber and low in protein.
 A great choice is the Mazuri Tortoise Diet LS, which is formulated by professional nutritionists.
 Avoid pellets that are brightly colored or full of cheap fillers like corn or soy.

-How to use pellets: Don't just fill a bowl.
-I recommend lightly moistening them and mixing them in with your tortoise's fresh greens.
+How to use pellets: Don't just fill a bowl — lightly moisten them and mix them in with your tortoise's fresh greens.
 This ensures they get a bit of everything.
 Pellets should never be more than 20-25% of the total diet.

 Species-Specific Diet Considerations